Millions of Indians go to polls

-The 79-year-old Vajpayee is seeking a fourth term as prime minister and argues he has earned another five years in office because, he says, he has turned the economy around.
+The 79-year-old Vajpayee is seeking a fourth stint and third term as prime minister.
+He argues he has earned another five years in office because, he says, he has turned the economy around.

 "There is regard for India in the world today.
 There is food in our warehouses.
 There is such an image of India today that we can look to the world with confidence," Vajpayee said at a weekend rally.